bbaa30/bangladesh_s2s/README.md

 # S2S Bangladesh
 This repository contains scripts to create an S2S forecast for Bangladesh.
+There are 2 subdirectories: one for sub-seasonal forecasts up to 4 weeks and one for seasonal forecasts up to 5 months.

 ## Installation
 ### Linux